davitpapikyan/Gaussian-Processes-for-Machine-Learning/README.md

 # Advanced Seminar Course: Gaussian Processes for Machine Learning

 ## Gaussian Processes for Regression
-This repository includes my slides, paper and jupyter notebook from my presentation on "Gaussian Processes for Regression" at Technical University of Munich within the scope of seminar "Gaussian Processes for Machine Learning".
+The repository includes the presentation, paper and jupyter notebook covering the topic "Gaussian Processes for Regression" at Technical University of Munich within the scope of seminar "Gaussian Processes for Machine Learning".
 - Course code: **MAHS21W08**
 - Examiner: **Prof. Dr. Michael Wolf**
 - Credits: **3 ECTS**